flo-schu/peek/README.md

        Otherwise its quite shit. should be possible and not too much work.
        Until then, write helper function to strip everything until datefolder and preprend current path.
+3. [ ] there is a problem with the initial image sessions.
+Several pictures were taken at the same second.
+Hence here more than one image is present in each the folders sometimes.
+Because of this the motion analysis scripts will fail.
+The best fix for this would be to improve the folder structure.
+Because it is very good to keep the time folder as the lowest integration unit for each image.
+It would be easiest if time were recorded as nanoseconds.
+This is unlikely.
+Problematically in array jobs, the image are processed simultaneously so that creating folders like 120001_1 if 120001 exist is problematic.
+       It would be possible to create a folder like 120001_PNAN001, or simply PNAN001 and the name the new file nano.tiff or whatever.
+Another option is to separate files after reading the images was done.
+For now, these folders are ignored.

 Done: